guspan-tanadi/larswander.combylwander/content/art/lines-walking.md

     under exceptional circumstances (e.g. lost during shipping) will I consider replotting a piece.
     </li>
 	<li id="grid-size">These numbers were picked due to the high number of
 	divisors they have and share.
-This makes finding period patterns of lines much easier.
     </li>
   </ol>
 </footer>